• Skip to main content

 Hard rock mining is the theme of this Colorado based 100% photo complete layout featuring two levels of dramatic vertical scenery.
 Hand painted backdrops, tall bridges and deep canyons that dwarf the narrow gauge trains fill the room.

-See more photos and details on the Colorado & Rio Grande Southern Railroad.
+See more photos and details on the Colorado & Rio Grande Southern.

 Fremont, Elkhorn, and Missouri Valley Railroad